guyplusplus/Community-CALayer7-CustomAssertions/README.md

 Duplicate name is JSON is actually allowed but not recommended.
 For example {"a":1, "a":2}.

-To avoid any doubt, this assertion parses a JSON and detects duplicated names.
-In the case the JSON request can not be parsed, the assertion moves on.
-The name of the failed name is stored in the context variable 'duplicatedName'.
+To avoid any doubt, this assertion parses a JSON message inside the request object and detects any possible duplicated name in any object contained in the main object or array.
+In the case the JSON request can not be parsed, this assertion does not fail, the service logic continues.

+The duplicated name is stored in the context variable 'duplicatedName', in a JSON path format, for example '$.[1].c[1].d.e'.